Setting Up A Training Company: Where Do I Begin?

-At Brooks and Kirk, we have over 20 years of experience in running our own Training Provider.
+At Brooks and Kirk, we have over 25 years of experience in running our own Training Provider.
 It’s quite possible that you’re considering running your own – which is great!
-Now, your initial thought may be ‘where do I begin with setting up a training company?’ and if it is, you’ve come to the right place!
-We’re going to use the experience we’ve gained over the years to help you with everything you’ll need to know about starting your own training company, right from the beginning.
+Now, your initial thought may be ‘where do I begin with setting up a training company?’.
+If if it is, you’ve come to the right place.
+We’re going to use the experience we’ve gained over the years to help you.
+Brooks and Kirk can tell you everything you’ll need to know about starting your own training company.

 What Type of Courses Do I Want To Deliver?

-The first thing that you will need to decide about setting up a training company is what type of courses you want to deliver.
+Let’s start at the beginning.
+The first thing that you will need to decide is what type of courses you want to deliver at your training company.

-If you want to deliver Bespoke Courses (ones that have been written by yourself/your company), then you and your staff are not required to be qualified or have any existing training experience.
+If you want to deliver Bespoke Courses then you and your staff are not required to be qualified.
+Likewise, you don’t even need any existing training experience.
+Bespoke courses are ones that have been written by yourself/your company.
 If this is the route that you want your company to go down, then take a look at our page on Bespoke Courses.

-However, if you want to deliver Accredited Courses, then the route you need to go down is very different.
-It will involve qualified members of staff…
+However, if you want to deliver accredited courses, then the route you need to go down is very different.
+Unlike bespoke courses, it will involve qualified members of staff.

 What Qualified Staff Do I Need To Deliver Accredited Courses?